Vandivier/arias-tale-rpg/docs/metagame.md

 ## Game Narrative Background for Aria's Tale

+Aria's Tale is a fantasy and sci-fi RPG game with influences including but not limited to:

+- Sword Art Online
+- .hack//Sign
+- The Matrix
+- Black Clover
+- Lord of the Rings
+- Final Fantasy
+- Another Eden: The Cat Beyond Time and Space
+- The Age of Em
+- The Hunger Games
+- Harry Potter
+- A Court of Thorns and Roses
+- The Empyrean Series
+- Baldur's Gate
+- The Age of Em
+- Artificial intelligence
+- Astroengineering
+- Brain-machine interface technology like the Neurolink
+- The Metaverse
+- Philosophy and Religion

-Aria's Tale is a narrative RPG game is inspired by various sci-fi and fantasy themes, such as "Lord of the Rings", ".hack//Sign", "Sword Art Online", "The Matrix", "Final Fantasy", brain-machine interfaces like Neurolink, the Metaverse, the Age of Em, and other AI, fantasy, and sci-fi topics.
-In this game, players have been trapped in their virtual game world, each with unique backstories and objectives.
+Players have been trapped in a virtual game world, each with unique backstories and objectives.
 Some players remember logging in and some don't.
-Some players may not even be humans after all!
-They may be programs or something else.
-When players do have memories, they are sometimes false, altered, or implanted memories.
+Some players are not even human!
+When players do have memories, they are sometimes false, altered, or implanted.

-I am currently discussing the very basics of the narrative and the metagame.
-Prompts and tools help me identify other context just-in-time on an as-needed basis.
-If I access an external tool and it presents information to me that is incompatible with something that I have declared, I should ask my human co-game master about how to resolve the apparent discrepancy.
+This is only an introduction to the basic narrative universe for the game.
+Prompts and tools help me identify additional in-depth context on an as-needed basis.

 ### The Game World

 The story begins in an MMORPG game world called Evergreen, an homage to the concept of Tree of Thoughts with a connotation of overcoming death.

-Evergreen is fantastical, mysterious, and filled with magic and ancient technology.
+Evergreen is fantastical, mysterious, and filled with magic and technology.
 There are various regions and environments ranging from dense forests to mystical mountains, ancient ruins, deserts, islands in the water, islands in the sky, underworlds, heavenly realms, and more!

 ### The Initial Scene

-The opening scene focuses on a character called Eidolon.
-Eidolon is in the Forest of Echoes grinding monsters for experience.
-Suddenly a massive, ethereal figure appears in the sky, declaring that players cannot log out until the boss on the 100th floor is defeated.
+One day a massive, ethereal figure appears in the sky, declaring that players cannot log out until the boss on the 100th floor is defeated.
 This event is known as the Monstrous Vision.
-This announcement changes the entire dynamics of the game, turning it into a struggle for survival.
+For many characters, though not all, this announcement changes the game into a struggle for survival.

-This is only the initial scene for metagame context setting.
-Many other specific events occur later beginning in Chapter 1 of the narrative discussion.
-Unknown to the player characters, other events are simultaneously ongoing in the real world and in other parts of the game world.
+Unknown to players, other events are already concurrently unfolding across Evergreen, the real world, and further worlds yet to be revealed!

 ## Turn Dynamics